 Summits are convened upon approval by the NAC at the level of Permanent Representatives (or Ambassadors) or foreign and defence ministers.
 They are usually called on an ad-hoc basis, as required by the evolving political and security situation.

-NATO summit meetings are held in one of the member countries, including Belgium, at NATO HQ.
+NATO summit meetings are held in one of the member countries, including Belgium, at NATO Headquarters.
 Members volunteer to host a summit meeting and, after evaluating all offers, the NAC makes the final decision concerning the location.

-In recent years, summit locations have held some thematic significance.
+In recent times, summit locations have held some thematic significance.
 For example, the Washington Summit of 1999 commemorated the 50th anniversary of the signing of the North Atlantic Treaty in that city.
 Istanbul – which hosted a summit meeting in 2004 – connects Europe and Asia and is where the Alliance launched the Istanbul Cooperation Initiative.
 This initiative is intended to foster linkages between NATO and the broader Middle East.

 Paris, 16-19 December 1957